EllenMengqiXu/Exercise/youtube exercise/git_pull request_branch_create&merge.md

 git add . (or git add -A) # both means add new changes

-git commit m 'comment what you did'
+git commit -m 'comment what you did'

 git push
 ```